 Operating revenues consist of tuition and fees, grants and contracts, sales and services of educational activities (including royalties from licensing agreements) and Auxiliary Enterprise revenues.
 Operating expenses include salaries, wages, fringe benefits, utilities, subcontracts on grants and contracts, supplies and services and depreciation and amortization.
 All other revenues and expenses of the University are reported as non-operating revenues and expenses including state general appropriations, non-capital gifts, short term investment income, endowment income used in operations, interest expenses and capital additions and deductions.
 Capital items represent all other changes in long term plant and endowment net assets.
 Revenues are recognized when earned and expenses are recognized when incurred with the exception of revenue earned on certain public service activities.
 Restricted grant revenue is recognized only when all eligibility requirements have been met, that is to the extent grant revenues are expended or in the case of fixed price contracts, when the contract terms are met or completed.
-Contributions, including unconditional promises to give (pledges) for non-endowment or non-capital purposes, are recognized until cash or other assets are received.
+Contributions, including unconditional promises to give (pledges) for non-endowment or non-capital purposes, are recognized as revenues in the period received.
+Promises of additions to non-expendable endowments are not recognized until cash or other assets are received.
 Conditional promises to give are not recognized until they become unconditional, that is when the conditions on which they depend are substantially met.
 When an expense or outlay is incurred for which both restricted and unrestricted net assets are available, the University applies restricted net assets first.